Forensic Drug Testing Lab

 Hair Drug Testing

 Recently, hair testing has come to be seen as a powerful tool for the detection of drug and alcohol abuse.
 Hair provides a long-term history of drug and alcohol abuse by trapping biomarkers in the fibers of the growing hair strand.
 When collected close to the scalp, hair can provide up to a 3 month history of alcohol and drug abuse.
 Drug and alcohol biomarkers can appear in scalp hair 1-7 days after the last use.
 Hair offers a sample that is simple to collect, somewhat difficult to adulterate, and easy to ship.
-A 1.5 inch sample of about 200 strands of hair (about the size of a #2 pencil) closest to the scalp will give 100 mg of hair, the ideal sample for screening and confirmation.
+A 1.5 inch sample of about 200 strands of hair (about the size of a #2 pencil) closest to the scalp will give 100mg of hair, the ideal sample for screening and confirmation.
 For EtG, add-ons and/or tests above 10-panel, 150mg of specimen is recommended.
 We recommend weighing the specimen on a jeweler's scale.
 If scalp hair is not available, an equal amount of body hair may be collected.
 When referring to head hair, we are referring to scalp hair only.
 Body hair refers to all other types of hair (facial, axillary, etc).